johnwesleyquintero/scalesmart/docs/amazon-seller-tools/documentation.md

   - PPC & Ads
   - Competition
 - **Data Export:** Processed and aggregated dashboard data can be exported as a CSV.
-- **Sample Data:** A sample CSV file is available to demonstrate the expected format and functionality.
+- **Sample Data:** The dashboard now loads sample data from `src/data/sample-data.json` when no CSV file is uploaded.
+This allows users to explore the dashboard's functionality without uploading their own data.

 ## 3. How to Use the Overview Dashboard